De dicto and de re

 De dicto and de re are two phrases used to mark a distinction in intensional statements, associated with the intensional operators in many such statements.
 The distinction is used regularly in analytical metaphysics and in philosophy of language.

 The literal translation of the phrase de dicto is "about what is said", whereas de re translates as "about the thing".
-The original meaning of the Latin locutions may help to elucidate the living meaning of the phrases, in the distinctions they mark.
 The distinction can be understood by examples of intensional contexts of which three are considered here: a context of thought, a context of desire, and a context of modality.

 Context of thought

 There are two possible interpretations of the sentence "Peter believes someone is out to get him":

 On the de dicto interpretation, someone is unspecific and Peter suffers a general paranoia; he believes that it is true that a person is out to get him, but does not necessarily have any beliefs about who this person may be.
 What Peter believes is that the predication "someone is out to get Peter" is satisfied.

 On the de re interpretation, someone is specific, picking out some particular individual.
 There is some person Peter has in mind, and Peter believes that person is out to get him.

 In the context of thought, the distinction helps us explain how people can hold seemingly self-contradictory beliefs.
 Say Lois Lane believes Clark Kent is weaker than Superman.
-Since Clark Kent is Superman, taken de re, Lois's belief is untenable; the names Clark Kent and Superman pick out an individual in the world, and a person (or super-person) cannot be stronger than himself.
-Understood de dicto, this may be a perfectly reasonable belief, since Lois is not aware that Clark and Superman are one and the same.
+Since Clark Kent is Superman, taken de re, Lois' belief is irrational: the names Clark Kent and Superman both pick out the same individual, and a person (or super-person) cannot be stronger than himself.
+Understood de dicto, however, this may be a perfectly reasonable belief: since Lois is not aware that Clark and Superman are one and the same, her belief is merely that one individual is stronger than another.